qurle/swap-variables/readme.md

 -   [x] Collections with 0 variables are hidden.
 -   [x] Ability to create new local collection.
 -   [x] Typographic variables.
+-   [x] Rebinding modes if the share the same name.
 -   [ ] Display number of variables in collection.
 -   [ ] Selecting the option that's in second select makes them swap.